GeoIP-Network/cidr_man/Readme.md

 This means that our network subnetting library only needs a single class `CIDR`.
 Utilising a single type `CIDR` to represent both network objects and individual addresses results in considerably more concise code.

-While the interface of this new library is a little different from that of the built-in library, we think you'll find it to be more "pythonic", and quite intuitive.

-*NOTE: While writing tests for this library we discovered that a number of the `is_<address type>` flags from the python built-in library were returning incorrect results.
-CIDR-Man is accurate as per the RFCs at the time of writing, thus our responses may differ.*

 ## Usage
 ### Initialisation